emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Inner EAP Authentication {#inner-eap}

-EAP {{RFC3748}} prohibits use of multiple authentication methods within a single EAP conversation in order to limit vulnerabilities to man- in-the-middle attacks.
+EAP {{RFC3748}} prohibits use of multiple authentication methods within a single EAP conversation in order to limit vulnerabilities to man-in-the-middle attacks.
 TEAP addresses man-in-the-middle attacks through support for cryptographic protection of the inner EAP exchange and cryptographic binding of the inner EAP method(s) to the protected tunnel.
 Inner EAP methods are executed serially